Loïck Landre

-Loïck Landre (born 5 May 1992) is a French professional footballer who plays for Turkish TFF First League club Çorum.
-He plays as a centre-back but can also be utilized as a right-back.
+Loïck Landre (born 5 May 1992) is a French professional footballer who plays as a centre-back but can also be utilized as a right-back.

 Landre is a France youth international having earned caps at under-19 and under-20 level.

 Career

 On 20 June 2011, Landre signed his first professional contract agreeing to a three-year deal with Paris Saint-Germain until 2014.
 After going without an appearing during the fall campaign, he joined Ligue 2 team Clermont on loan and made his professional debut on 14 January 2012 in a league match against Amiens.
 Two weeks later, he received his first professional red card in a 2–1 win over Bastia.
 Landre is of Guadeloupean descent through his parents who are originally from Sainte-Rose.
 For the 2012–13 season, Landre signed a one-year loan deal with Gazélec Ajaccio.

 On 18 July 2013, he left Paris to sign for Ligue 2 side RC Lens on a free transfer.

 On 17 January 2017, Landre signed for Serie A side Genoa.

 He moved to Nîmes Olympique in summer 2018.